Othent/docs/api/intro.md

     this won't work in browsers that block cross-site cookies, such as Brave.

   - `refresh-localstorage`: Use refresh tokens for authentication and store the cache in localStorage.
-This makes it possible for new tabs to automatically log in (with `autoConnect = "eager"`), even after up to 2 weeks of inactivity (i.e. "keep me logged in"), but offers a larger attack surface to attackers trying to get a hold of the refresh / access tokens.
+This makes it possible for new tabs to automatically authenticate the user (with `autoConnect = "eager"`), even after up to 2 weeks of inactivity (i.e. "keep me logged in"), but offers a larger attack surface to attackers trying to get a hold of the refresh / access tokens.

   - `refresh-memory`: Use refresh tokens for authentication and store the cache in memory.
 This is the most secure and recommended option, but new tabs won't be able to automatically refresh the session without a previous user action